akphi/config-tester/doc/monorepo-todo.md

 # TODO

-- Handle creation of `version.json`, skip maven - make this part of the build script maybe? - https://www.npmjs.com/package/git-repo-info
 - Create a script called `check:project-reference` to check typescript tsconfig file references using `package.json`, we shouldn't update since the `tsconfig.json` file might contain comments.
 Call this script as part of the build pipeline
+- Handle creation of `version.json`, skip maven - make this part of the build script maybe? - https://www.npmjs.com/package/git-repo-info
 - Try to publish something to `NPM` and consume it back somewhere else, try a dummy utility function????

+# Github Actions

+- Setup build pipeline with various checks
+- etc.

 # Conventional commits